Pemberton Personal Injury Law Firm Lawyers

-Car accidents often cause challenges that go beyond unpaid medical bills and dented fenders.
-Victims often experience emotional distress and a complicated claims process they’re not familiar with.
+Car accidents cause challenges that go beyond unpaid medical bills and dented fenders.
+Victims can experience emotional distress and a complicated claims process they’re not familiar with.

-To get compensation for a car accident injury, you need to prove the extent of your damages and that the other person was at fault.
-Gathering all the necessary documents and working with a skilled personal injury lawyer can greatly improve your chances of negotiating with insurance companies.
+To get compensation for a car accident injury, you need to prove the extent of your injury-related losses and that the other person was at fault.
+Gathering all the necessary documents and working with a skilled personal injury lawyer can greatly improve your chances of negotiating your claim’s payout.

 Claiming Compensation in a Wisconsin Car Accident

 You’ll typically want to get started on a claim right away after an accident.
 These matters can take a long time.
-In Wisconsin, the statute of limitations in personal injury claims for a car accident injury is three years.
+In Wisconsin, the statute of limitations for a car accident injury is three years.
 Victims can sometimes wait months and months before seeing reimbursement and financial recovery.

 To secure compensation, you must provide evidence of the damages suffered due to the accident including: